Periodic homogenization with an interface: The multi-dimensional case: Well-posedness of the martingale problem and characterization of the limiting process

 See also \cite{MR917679} for a more general result on the well-posedness of a martingale problem with discontinuous coefficients.
-This allows us go finally give the \begin{proof}[Proof of Theorem~\ref{maintheorem}] Since we already know from the results in the previous two sections that limit points of $X^\eps$ solve the martingale problem associated to $\bar \CL$, it suffices to show that this martingale problem is well-posed and that its solutions are of the form \eref{e:limit}.
+This allows us to finally give the proof of Theorem \ref{maintheorem}. \begin{pf*}{Proof of Theorem \ref{maintheorem}} Since we already know from the results in the previous two sections that limit points of $X^\eps$ solve the martingale problem associated to $\bar\CL$, it suffices to show that this martingale problem is well-posed and that its solutions are of the form (\ref{e:limit}).

-For this, we somehow take the reverse approach: first, we construct a solution to \eref{e:limit} and we show that this is a Markov process solving the martingale problem associated to $\bar\CL$.
-We then show that this Markov process generates a strongly continuous semigroup on $\CC_0(\R^d)$, whose generator is the closure of $\bar \CL$ in $\CC_0$.
-Since $\CC_0$ is separating and since generators of strongly continuous semigroups are dissipative and satisfy \eref{e:denserange} by the Hille-Yosida theorem, the claim then follows.
+For this, we somehow take the reverse approach: first, we construct a solution to (\ref{e:limit}) and we show that this is a Markov process solving the martingale problem associated to $\bar\CL$.
+We then show that this Markov process generates a strongly continuous semigroup on $\CC_0(\R^d)$, whose generator is the closure of $\bar\CL$ in $\CC_0$.
+Since $\CC _0$ is separating and since generators of strongly continuous semigroups are dissipative and satisfy (\ref {e:denserange}) by the Hille--Yosida theorem, the claim then follows.